-Concerning the effects of bottom-up processes in guiding attention during physics problem solving, we found that those who answered incorrectly spent more time in perceptually salient areas during the full problem period on only two of the six problems, namely, problems 3 and 7.
+Concerning the effects of bottom-up processes in guiding attention during physics problem solving, we found that those who answered incorrectly spent more time in perceptually salient areas during the full problem period on only two of the six problems, namely Problems 3 and 7.
 Nevertheless, for five of the six problems the effect was in the predicted direction, such that incorrect problem solvers spent a higher percentage of total time fixating on the perceptually salient AOIs than the correct problem solvers.
 However, four of those effects were not statistically significant.
-A likely explanation for this result is that in problems 3 and 7, the perceptually salient AOI partially or completely overlapped with the novicelike AOI (Figs. 3 and 4), which was not the case for the other four problems.
-We have already shown that those who answered the problem incorrectly spent significantly more time fixating on the novicelike AOIs on problems 3 and 7 than those who answered the problem correctly.
-So the significant result for problems 3 and 7 for the perceptually salient AOI is likely due to this AOI overlapping with the novicelike AOI.
+A likely explanation for this result is that in Problems 3 and 7, the perceptually salient AOI partially or completely overlapped with the novice-like AOI (Figures 3 and 4), which was not the case for the other four problems.
+We have already shown that those who answered the problem incorrectly spent significantly more time fixating on the novice-like AOIs on Problems 3 and 7 than those who answered the problem correctly.
+So the significant result for Problems 3 and 7 for the perceptually salient AOI is likely due to this AOI overlapping with the novice-like AOI.
 This result also seems to indicate that attending to the perceptually salient area is not necessarily a good predictor of correctness.
-These results appear to be consistent with a study of change blindness that found that problem solvers seldom notice changes in color, even though color is most perceptually salient [40].
+These results appear to be consistent with a study of change blindness that found that problem solvers seldom notice changes in color, even though color is most perceptually salient [39].
 Thus, when considering the full time period of problem solving, perceptual salience appears to have played a minimal role in guiding the attention of incorrect physics problem solvers.
-Nevertheless, previous vision research has suggested that the effects of bottom-up perceptual salience on eye movements are limited to the first 2 sec of viewing a stimulus [7].
-Thus, this seemingly null result could be argued to have resulted from diluting the effect of saliency by including eye-movement data from the entire duration of the trial, rather than only the first 2 sec.
-We therefore reanalyzed the data including only the first 2 sec that participants spent viewing the diagram.
+Nevertheless, previous vision research has suggested that the effects of bottom-up perceptual salience on eye movements are limited to the first two seconds of viewing a stimulus [7].
+Thus, this seeming null result could be argued to have resulted from diluting the effect of saliency by including eyemovement data from the entire duration of the trial, rather than only the first two seconds.

+We therefore reanalyzed the data including only the first two seconds that participants spent viewing the diagram.